riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 Microarchitectural covert channels are malicious communication channels built upon microarchitectural states (caches, branch predictors, prefetchers, etc.).
 In order to prevent covert channels, the hardware must know when states can be shared and when isolation must be ensured instead.
 But this decision is part of the application logic.
+The hardware cannot guess by itself that a server application needs to isolate the various users currently being served for example.
 As a consequence, the ISA must be extended for the software to communicate the security constraints to the hardware.

-As a strategy, we would like a solution independent of the hardware implementation: dealing with all the possible microarchitectural components that could support covert channels is not sustainable.
+As a strategy, we would like a unified solution capable of supporting multiple hardware implementations.
+The current approach to side-channel attacks involves individual mitigations for each microarchitectural component that could support covert channels, but this proliferation of idiosyncratic and sometimes incompatible mitigations is not sustainable.

 ## Summary of the considered technical solution